-Reporter ions are not peptides!
-Cannot use conventional de-isotoping
+- · Reporter ions are not peptides!

+- · Cannot use conventional de-isotoping

-- If using mascot.dll, get 1.6b23 or later - If using Mascot Distiller, get 2.2.0 or later - Unless your peak picking software has support for a "reporter ion window", turn off de-isotoping
+- Unless your peak picking software has support for a "reporter ion window", turn off de-isotoping

 For the reporter protocol, i.e. iTRAQ or TMT, you have to be very careful with peak detection.
 Reporter ions do not have natural isotope distributions, so anything that assumes this will not be reliable.
 Whatever peak picking software you use, you'll probably need to experiment with the settings.
-For wiff files, the latest version of mascot.dll has a window around the reporter ion region where it does not perform de-isotoping.
-You can download this from the Analyst help page on our web site.

-Normalisation

-When to use normalisation

-- Analysing equal total weights of protein from a complex mixture, e.g. cell lysate - YES

-- Starting with equal numbers of cells NO

-- Isolating a sub-set of proteins by affinity methods

-NO

-- Looking at a synthetic dilution series NO
+Normalisation Quantitate Protein ratio type Median Min. precursor charge 1 Min. # peptides 2 Unique peptides only Outlier removal Automatic Peptide threshold Above homology 0.05 Normalise to Median ratio of all peptides of peptides assigned to accession(s) HEMO_HUMAN of peptide sequence(s) When to use global normalisation Analysing equal total weights of protein from a complex mixture, e.g. cell lysate - YES Starting with equal numbers of cells - NO Isolating a sub-set of proteins by affinity methods - NO Looking at a synthetic dilution series - NO MASCOT : Quantitation © 2007-2014 Matrix Science MATRIX SCIENCE